SenPei-CU/SenPei-CU.github.io/_pages/about.md

 Latest News
 ======

+- **01/11/2024** I joined the Data Science for Public Health Summit held at Columbia Mailman School of Public Health.
+I presented on data challenges in AI/ML for climate change and infectious disease research and participated in the panel discussion on AI/ML for climate and health.

 - **12/01/2023** Our R21 project entitled "Inference of heterogeneous transmission of antimicrobial resistant pathogens in health care settings" is awarded by NIAID.

 - **11/28/2023** I and Dr. Qing Yao attended [EPIDEMICS 9 - 9th International Conference on Infectious Disease Dynamics](https://www.elsevier.com/events/conferences/all/international-conference-on-infectious-disease-dynamics).
 I presented "Inference of asymptomatic carriers of antimicrobial-resistant organisms in healthcare settings using multitype observations" in the AMR session.
 Dr. Qing Yao presented a poster on superspreading and spatial spread.
 I chaired the COVID-19 session.